dppdd/ansible-research/4-dockers-wp-es-kibana-beats/readme.md

 # WordPress on dockers monitored by ElasticSearch

-WordPress and MariaDB dockers running on nodes labaled as *containers.* On these containers Metricbeat is also configured to send its metrics to monitoring server.
+WordPress and MariaDB dockers running on nodes labaled as *containers.* Metricbeat is also installed and configured to send its metrics to monitoring server.

 File Structure: